Welcome to the official blog of iHop Property

 Of course there are alternative ways for foreigners to finance Thai property purchases, be it through remortgage of exiting property in your home country, or alternative methods, however we are unable to give any guidance through that process.

-We will endeavour to keep up to date with the financing situation with local and international banks regarding Thai property, meanwhile of course Thai borrowers can choose their lender at their leisure!
+We will endeavor to keep up to date with the financing situation with local real estate and international banks regarding Thai property, meanwhile of course Thai borrowers can choose their lender at their leisure!

 For home finance and property sightings.
 Click Here.

 Everyone these days seems to want the ultimate in everything when it comes to the location of their property.
 Be it the purchase of a condominium or landed property, or the rental of the same or an apartment, the words we hear the most are “within walking distance of the BTS, 200 or 300 meters maximum, and nearby to an expressway entrance so that we can get to the airport quickly.”
 This is understandable in a city that experiences traffic, and gridlock the way that Bangkok does, however, let’s take a look at the problems that this causes, and some possible solutions.

 First and foremost, if you stick to a strict distance of within 300 meters of a BTS station, your choice of property is severely limited to maybe 10-15% of the actual property stock available in Bangkok, much less when talking about landed property.
 The other downside of this requirement is that prices are infinitely higher when it comes to these locations for the simple reasons of supply and demand.
 One further downside, which is often overlooked is the fact that if you own a car, in general it is more difficult to get to these properties that are near to the BTS stations due to the volume of traffic on the main roads and the one entry/exit route.

 “What are the alternatives?”
 I hear you asking?
 “Bangkok traffic is so bad; we need to be on the doorstep of the public transport system to get around freely!”
 While this is one solution, there are others, which can result in superior property, for less money, in an arguably better location!
 These are: